Connexionalism: History

+British and Irish Methodism

 Connexional polity in Britain has always been characterized by a strong central organization which holds an annual conference.
-The connexion is divided into districts in the charge of a chairperson.
+The church organisation, referred to as "The Connexion", is divided into districts in the charge of a chair.
 Methodist districts often correspond approximately, in geographical terms, to counties – as do Church of England dioceses.
-The districts are divided into circuits governed by the circuit meeting and led and administrated principally by a superintendent minister.
+The districts are divided into circuits governed by the circuit meeting and led and administered principally by a superintendent minister.
 Ministers are appointed to circuits rather than to individual churches.
 Most notably, there are no bishops in the British connexion.
 The term full connexion is used in Great Britain and in Ireland to refer to presbyters and deacons being "subject to the rules and discipline of the Conference of the Methodist Church", and specifically that they are subject to being stationed (i.e. appointed to ministry in a local circuit) at the direction of the conference.

+American Methodism

 Free Methodist churches and United Methodist churches are generally organized on a connexional model, related but not identical to that used in Britain.
 Pastors are assigned to congregations by bishops, distinguishing it from presbyterian government.
 Methodist denominations typically give lay members representation at regional and national meetings (conferences) at which the business of the church is conducted, This connexional organizational model differs further from the congregational model, for example of Baptist and Congregationalist churches.